chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 <img src="../Common/img/ToggleEditToolbarTool.jpg" alt="CK" style="width:4%;margin:0px 0px 0px 25px">

-The Editing Toolbar defaults to being hidden.
-Click the "Hide/Show Editing Tools" button to show the editing toolbar and click again to hide it.
-The editing toolbar also automatically is hidden when you start playing and reappears when you stop.
+* The Editing Toolbar defaults to being hidden.
+* Click the "Hide/Show Editing Tools" button to show the editing toolbar and click again to hide it.
+* The editing toolbar also automatically is hidden when you start playing and reappears when you stop.
+* The keyboard shortcut hode/show the edit toolbar is is Cmd+e (Mac) and Ctrl+e (Windows).

 ### Bookmark Tool

 <img src="../Common/img/BookmarkTool.jpg" alt="CK" style="width:4%;margin:0px 0px 0px 25px">

-Bookmark Tool:
+* Adds or removes bookmarks that allow you to quickly return to a place in the score:
+* Use the keyboard shortcuts Cmd+Right/Left Arrow (Mac) or Ctrl+Right/eft Arrow (Windows) to step between bookmarks.
+* Click the Bookmark Tool to add a bookmark at the position of the Current Time Line.
+* The Bookmark Tool turns into a Remove Bookmark Tool when any bookmark is directly above the Current Time Line.
+Click the button to remove the bookmark.
+* The keyboard shortcut for add/remove bookmark is Cmd+b (Mac) and Ctrl+b (Windows).

 ### Transport Tools

 <img src="../Common/img/TransportTools.jpg" alt="CK" style="width:12%;margin:0px 0px 0px 25px">

-* **Tempo**:  Concert Keyboardist shows two tempo numbers on the transport bar.
-The first is the original tempo from the midi file and the second is the actual playing tempo.
-You can set the playing tempo to be faster or slower than the original tempo by dragging up or down on the number.
-The tempo from the midi file can vary with position in the score and as the transport moves the displayed playing tempo is maintained at a constant ratio to the original tempo.
-* **Play**, **Stop**, **Rewind**: Pressing the Play button turns the Current Time Line orange.
-The next key you press will play the note at the Current Time Line and start the display scrolling.
-Pressing Stop halts the display and also ends notes that were sounding.
-Pressing Rewind once moves the display back to the first note you played.
-Pressing Rewind again moves the display to the start of the score.
-Pressing it again returns again to the first note you played.
-You will actually find it much easier to use the keyboard shortcuts for these buttons.
-Pressing the Spacebar when not playing is equivalent to pressing the Play button.
-Pressing the Spacebar when playing is equivalent to pressing the Stop button.
-Pressing the "r" key is equivalent to pressing the Rewind button.
 * **Listen**:  The Listen button lets you hear the music starting at the Current Time Line.
 Press the Spacebar to stop listening and return to where listening started.
 While listening the display scrolls and you can hear the notes, but in this version sounding notes are not marked in yellow as they would be while actually playing.
+* **Rewind**:
+    * Pressing Rewind once moves the display back to the first note you played the last time you started playing.
+    * Pressing Rewind again moves the display to the start of the score.
+    * Pressing it again returns again to the to the first note you played the last time you started playing.
+    * Press the Return key as a keyboard shortcut for Rewind.
+* **Play**
+    * Pressing the Play button turns the Current Time Line orange but does not start the score scrolling.
+    * The next playable key you press will trigger the Target Note that is at at the Current Time Line.
+    * The display will start scrolling.
+    * Press the Spacebar when not playing is is a keyboard shortcut for Play.
+* **Stop**
+    * Pressing the Stop button stops the display scrolling and sends not-offs for any notes that are on.
+    * Press the Spacebar when playing as a keyboard shortcut for Stop.

-### Tempo Tools
+### Red Tempo Graph and Tempo Tools

 <img src="../Common/img/TempoTools.jpg" alt="CK" style="width:14%;margin:0px 0px 0px 25px">

+* The Tempo Graph is the red horizontal line on the Concert Keyboardist display.
+It graphs the **original tempo** at each position in the score.
+The tempo in midi file may have been confugured to with position in the score as dicated by the music.
+* Note that Midi files that were originally recorded live, such by recording from a midi keyboard, usually don't include tempo variations....
+TBD
+* The first number in the toolbar tempo tools is the tempo in beats per minute at the Current Time Line.
+* To see the tempo at a given position in the score, scroll the score so that position is at the Current Time Line.
+* You adjust how fast the entire score will play by by dragging up or down on the tempo number.
+You will see the red line move up or down.
+* Next to the tempo number is a **percentage** showing the ratio of the actual playing tempo as compared to the original score tempo.
+As you drag up/down on the temp number the percentage number will be updated to show how the currently selected tempo is of the original score tempo.
+* Normally this will change the tempo everywhere in the score keeping the tempo everywhere to be the same ratio ....

+* The Tempo Change Tool
+    * Inserts a "Tempo Change Bookmark" that allows a change in the ratio of the played tempo to the original tempo.
+    * To remove a tempo change...

 ### Help Tool